Hotwrist/Chimera/README.md

 # Chimera
-chimera is a program that injects itself into a Linux ELF program by overwriting the PT_NOTE section of the target ELF file thereby enabling the hacker run malicious code.
+chimera is a program that injects a code (e.g malicious code) into a Linux ELF program by overwriting the PT_NOTE section of the target ELF file thereby enabling the hacker run malicious code.
 This malicious code could be a backdoor!

 ![chimera](chimera.png)